Withania somnifera, also known as ashwagandha, is a powerful herb used for centuries due to its rejuvenating and healing properties.

 It’s up to you to decide which route would best fit your needs.
 However, make sure your ashwagandha pills or ashwagandha extract are free from heavy metals and other possible contaminants.

 All of our products at Raydian Herbs are designed by a physician and pharmacist with the goal of enhancing lives.
 Our Calm Focus contains a combination of ashwagandha, rhodiola, and lemon balm to help with cognitive performance* and decrease fatigue*.
-You can shop Calm Focus now in our online store!Tags: ashwagandha root, benefits of ashwagandha, what is ashwagandha
+You can shop Calm Focus now on Amazon Prime!Tags: ashwagandha root, benefits of ashwagandha, what is ashwagandha